-J. Standards of Conduct.
-Preamble.
-The following standards of conduct are hereby adopted by the Arizona Supreme Court to apply to all confidential intermediaries pursuant to A.R.S. § 8-134(I).
-It is the purpose of the supreme court to provide these standards of conduct to establish minimum standards for performance by confidential intermediaries and to ensure confidentiality of the search and consent process.
+- I. Policies and Procedures for Board Members.
+These requirements are contained in ACJA § 7-201(I). - J. Standards of Conduct.
+The following standards of conduct apply to all confidential intermediaries pursuant to A.R.S. § 8-134(I) and A.R.S. § 8-543 to establish minimum standards for performance by confidential intermediaries and to ensure confidentiality of the search and consent process.

-Standard 1.
-Confidentiality.
+1. Confidentiality.

 - a.
 The confidential intermediary shall keep paramount in all actions the importance and significance of confidentiality.
-The confidential intermediary shall exercise extreme care and diligence in respecting the privacy and confidentiality of all parties involved in the search. - b. a.
-The confidential intermediary shall keep confidential all information obtained during the course of the search and shall use said confidential information only to arrange a contact or to share that information which is permitted by A.R.S. § 8-134 between the person who initiated the search and the person who is the subject of the search. - c. b.
-The confidential intermediary shall review the court records to determine whether an affidavit has been filed by a party consenting to or blocking contact and act according to the wishes expressed by such an affidavit. - d. e.
-The confidential intermediary shall perform duties and the responsibilities of the confidential intermediary pursuant to Arizona laws relating to adoption including limitations on the release of information. - e. d.
-The confidential intermediary shall maintain required records in a professional manner while protecting the confidentiality of information contained in the records. - f. e.
+The confidential intermediary shall exercise extreme care and diligence in respecting the privacy and confidentiality of all parties involved in the search. - b.
+The confidential intermediary shall keep confidential all information obtained during the course of the search and shall use said confidential information only to arrange a contact or to share that information which is permitted by A.R.S. § 8-134 and A.R.S. § 8-543 between the person who initiated the search and the person who is the subject of the search. - c.
+The confidential intermediary shall review the court records to determine whether an affidavit has been filed by a party consenting to or blocking contact and act according to the wishes expressed by such an affidavit. - d.
+The confidential intermediary shall perform duties and responsibilities pursuant to Arizona laws relating to adoption including limitations on the release of information. - e.
+The confidential intermediary shall maintain required records in a professional manner while protecting the confidentiality of information contained in the records. - f.
 The confidential intermediary, having located the sought-after party, shall divulge only that information necessary to allow the client and located party to make an informed decision whether or not to consent to the release of identifying information.
 In order to meet the requirements of informed consent, the confidential intermediary shall share only the information necessary for the physical safety and protection of the parties and their families.
-The confidential intermediary shall present such information in a nonjudgmental manner.
+The confidential intermediary shall present such information in a nonjudgmental manner. - g.

-- g. f.
 On a case-by-case basis, the confidential intermediary may consult with another confidential intermediary sharing only that information on a case which is necessary for the specific purpose of soliciting ideas or information that would assist the confidential intermediary in carrying out the search to arrange a contact.
-The discharge summary shall clearly designate the consulting confidential intermediary.
-All confidentiality restrictions apply to both confidential intermediaries. - h. g.
+The discharge summary finalization report shall clearly designate the consulting confidential intermediary.
+All confidentiality restrictions apply to both confidential intermediaries.

+h.
 The confidential intermediary may act as a mentor to assist an inexperienced confidential intermediary.
 The inexperienced confidential intermediary and the mentoring confidential intermediary may share confidential information for the purpose of instruction for the result of an increased skill level and a successful search.
-The request for appointment form and the discharge summary shall clearly designate the mentoring confidential intermediary.
+The request for appointment form and the discharge summary finalization report shall clearly designate the mentoring confidential intermediary.
 All confidentiality restrictions apply to both confidential intermediaries.

-Standard 2.
-Skills and Knowledge.
+2. Skills and Knowledge.